 Azure Event hub is based on the Kafka model and uses the concept of partitions rather than the traditional message topic / queue to distribute the solution across Availability Zones within the UK South region to mitigate against service failure.

 The data published to the Event Hub can be retained for up to seven days and then replayed.
 This allows the solution to resume from a certain point or to restart from an older point in time and reprocess events when needed.

+Telefónica will adopt a First In First Out (FIFO) approach.

 API model to support standardised integration with internal components and external partners.